arillo/silverstripe-gulp-plate/README.md

 $ gulp production
 ```

 Will generate a production version of the theme by running the tests and compressing js & css.
+This is the folder that should go on the server.

 __Important:__